Toward a Comprehensive Exploration of Flavored Dark Matter Models: Applications and Results: Majorana Dark Matter

 \paragraph{Direct detection constraints:} In lepton-flavored DM models, tree-level interactions with nuclei are absent, making direct detection constraints significantly weaker than in scenarios with quark couplings.
 The only possible contributions arise from scattering off electrons or from loop-induced couplings to nuclei.
 The latter proceeds dominantly through photon exchange via the anapole operator.
 However, following the findings of Ref.~\cite{Kawamura:2020qxo}, we do not expect the current experimental data to impose constraints on the parameter space.\footnote{An interpretation of XENON1T, SuperCDMS and CRESST-III data in terms of the anapole moment can be found in~\cite{Ibarra:2022nzm}.}

-\paragraph{Indirect detection constraints:} Indirect detection experiments impose only weak constraints on our model, with no points satisfying the relic abundance requirement being excluded in our scan.
-In leptophilic scenarios such as ours, the leading tree-level annihilation channel $\tilde{\chi}_1 \tilde{\chi}_1 \to \ell^+ \ell^-$ is $p$-wave suppressed and therefore inefficient in the present Universe, which limits the sensitivity of current indirect searches.
-A more relevant process is $\tilde{\chi}_1 \tilde{\chi}_1 \to \gamma \ell^+ \ell^-$, which lifts the $p$-wave suppression and can yield pronounced gamma-ray features~\cite{Bringmann:2007nk,Garny:2011ii}.
-This process is not included in the applied constraints; incorporating it -- by summing the two- and three-body cross sections as in Ref.~\cite{Acaroglu:2022hrm} -- could strengthen the bounds, although such an approach may overestimate their impact due to differing lepton kinematics.
-A more accurate treatment is left for future work.
+\paragraph{Indirect detection constraints:} {Indirect detection experiments impose only weak constraints on our model, with no points satisfying the relic abundance requirement being excluded in our scan.
+In the leptophilic scenario, the leading two-body annihilation channel $\tilde{\chi}_1 \tilde{\chi}_1 \to \ell^+ \ell^-$ is $p$-wave suppressed and hence inefficient in the present Universe.
+We therefore include the radiative three-body process $\tilde{\chi}_1 \tilde{\chi}_1 \to \gamma \ell^+ \ell^-$ according to the prescription described in Sec.~\ref{sec :IDgen}.
+Even with this contribution included, no parameter point in our scan is excluded by indirect detection.}

 \paragraph{Flavor constraints:} We finally apply flavor constraints to the points that remain after imposing relic density and collider bounds.
 These observables exclude an additional $\sim25\%$ of the parameter space, as shown in orange in Fig.~\ref{fig:allowed_leptons}.
 The most stringent bound arises from the LFV decay $\mu \to e\gamma$~\cite{ParticleDataGroup:2016lqr}, with $\mu \to eee$~\cite{ParticleDataGroup:2016lqr} providing a complementary constraint.
 While the latter can occur via internal photon conversion in $\mu \to e\gamma$, its dominant contribution stems from $Z$-penguin and in particular box diagrams involving $\varphi$ and $\tilde{\chi}_i$.
 This observable has not been included in previous analyses of Dirac~\cite{Chen:2015jkt} or scalar~\cite{Acaroglu:2022hrm} lepton-flavored DM.